What is a building energy rating (BER)?Can my home connect to gas?

 A SEAI surveyor will recommend upgrades that will make your home warmer and more affordable to run.
 These will be based on factors such as its age, size, existing heating system and condition.
 Grants offered under the scheme could include upgrades to a new heating system, windows, wall and roof insulation and secondary work such as lagging jackets, draught proofing and energy efficient lighting.
 Find out if you qualify and how to apply on the SEAI website.Learn more

 How to improve the Building Energy Rating of my home?

 You can take certain measures to improve your BER and in turn reduce your annual energy bill and lower the carbon emissions of your home.
 Implementing a number of changes can have a significant improvement on the energy performance and result in a warmer, cosier home with an improved BER rating.
 Research has shown that a warmer home also beneﬁts overall health and wellbeing.
 Since your home will be much more energy eﬃcient, your heating bills should also be lower.

 It is recommended that you have a BER Assessor complete an assessment of your home to identify what areas should be prioritised.
-Download the SEAI Homeowners checklist to prepare.
+Check if you qualify for a free home energy upgrade.

 Switching from oil to natural gas

 While many Irish homes have already made the switch from oil to natural gas, there are over 200,000 homes in Ireland within 15 metres of the national gas network that are not connected to natural gas.

 Switching from oil to natural gas will allow you to save on your energy bills, enjoy more convenient and flexible heating, and make your home more environmentally friendly at the same time.
 Learn more about the switching process and how you can improve the energy efficiency of your home.Learn more

 A cleaner energy future with Gas Networks Ireland